cefsharp/cef-binary/README.txt

     ffmpegsumo.dll
   Note: Without this component HTML5 audio and video will not function.

+* PDF support
+    pdf.dll
+  Note: Without this component printing will not function.

 * Angle and Direct3D support
     d3dcompiler_43.dll (required for Windows XP)
-    d3dcompiler_46.dll (required for Windows Vista and newer) libEGL.dll
+    d3dcompiler_47.dll (required for Windows Vista and newer) libEGL.dll
     libGLESv2.dll
   Note: Without these components HTML5 accelerated content like 2D canvas, 3D CSS and WebGL will not function.

+* Windows Vista 64-bit sandbox support (32-bit distributions only)
+    wow_helper.exe
+  Note: Without this component the 32-bit build of CEF will not run on 64-bit Vista machines with the sandbox enabled.

 LICENSING